Mike Konen, photo credit from Heather Horton’s January 18, 2024 concert

 hopes for the future // I should have used a pencil // but I used a pen

 not all dreams come true // not all dreams are supposed to // that’s the point of dreams

 how sweet the visions // that made me do all I did // and become myself

 Over the course of the 20 years we’ve lived in this house I have invested the proverbial blood, sweat, and tears, as well as copious financial resources, into a garden that for whatever reason simply will not take.
 I have even had a garden service keep the earth around my fledgling plants weed free to support their growth!

-Just this week, I happened to notice that the vinca vine I planted under my yew bushes jumped the cement sidewalk into my neighbor's garden, where. it. is.
-THRIVING!
+And then, I happened to notice the vinca vine I planted under my yew bushes had jumped the cement sidewalk into my neighbor's yard, where it is THRIVING!

 This makes me think of my Mom.